Navillus-BV/sarahsu-co/src/data/pages/home.md

 - template: cardblock
   title: Anything is possible.
   cards:
-  - title: 1-1 Coaching
+  - title: Coaching
     content: |-
       **Looking for a trusted partner?**

-      I can help you focus on what matters and make a plan to get where you want to go.
+      I can help you or your team focus on what matters and make a plan to get where you want to go.
     cta:
       text: Find out how
       url: "/coaching"